By: Team T12-3 Since: Aug 2018 Licence: MIT

 addcat c/Modules

-is a default category and it already exists in schedule planner.
+Expected: No category is added, becauseModulesis a default category and it already exists in schedule planner.
 Error details shown in status message. -

 Test case: